-The Taylor Planetarium at Museum of the Rockies joins only a handful of planetariums in the world that offer advanced, Digistar 5 projection technologies.
+The Taylor Planetarium at Museum of the Rockies offers Digistar 4K digital projection on a 40-foot dome.
 Developed by Evans & Sutherland, this state-of-the-art projection system allows visitors to experience our universe and our world in vivid colors, dramatic motion and brilliant displays of light.
 Each show runs for approximately 30 minutes.
-We suggest getting to your seat 10 minutes before Showtime as the doors close precisely on the hour.
+We suggest getting to your seat 10 minutes before showtime as the doors close precisely on the hour.

 1 p.m. | Faster Than Light

 3 p.m. | The Big Sky Tonight